Bola de Prata (Portugal)

 The Bola de Prata (Portuguese for Silver Ball) is a Primeira Liga award for the top scorer.
 In case two or more players have the same number of goals, the award goes to the footballer with the fewest games played.
 It was first awarded as a prize in the 1952–53 season by sports newspaper A Bola.

 Héctor Yazalde holds the record for most goals in a single season, with 46, achieved in the 1973–74 season.
 Fernando Peyroteo recorded the highest goals-to-games ratio to win the award, 2.43, in 1937–38.

-There have been 52 winners.
-Seventeen players have won the award in more than one occasion, with Eusébio having the record with seven wins.
+There have been 56 winners.
+Nineteen players have won the award in more than one occasion, with Eusébio having the record with seven wins.
 Eusébio also holds the record for most consecutive wins, with five.
-Rui Jordão, Paulinho Cascavel and Mário Jardel are the only players to win the award with two clubs, and Cascavel is the only one to achieve it in consecutive seasons.
+Rui Jordão, Paulinho Cascavel, Mário Jardel and Mehdi Taremi are the only players to win the award with two clubs.